motine/MarkdownCodePacker/README.md

 **Demo Documents**

 - [Test](demos/Test.md): Use for playing around - also includes an a binary file (image) to extract
-- [My Mac Setup](demos/MyMacSetup.md): Includes packed config files.
+- [My Mac Setup](demos/MyMacSetup.md): Includes packed config files
 - [Webpack](demos/Webpack.md): Includes mini-projects, make sure to select one and then extract it to a folder

 ## Installation